izzat138/stm32helloworld/README.md

 <br/>

 7. Only a section of the generated code is modified.
-In this project, the executing loop is added with built-in functions to light up the LEDs with the Knight Rider pattern.
-Also, the project includes a function to control the speed and together with a function to update the speed in a certain condition.
+In this project, the executing loop is added with built-in functions to print "Hello World" and the value of the 4-bit DIP switch on the terminal once the switch value is changed.

 ![Semantic description of image](/image/pic4.png)